-We have a change of control agreement with Dr. Mueller, which was entered into in March 2003 and amended in February 2008 and December 2008.
-Under this agreement, if we terminate his employment without cause on a date within the 90 days prior to or the 12 months after a change of control or he terminates his employment within 30 days of an event giving rise to a right to terminate for good reason and the event occurs on a date within the 90 days prior to or the 12 months after a change of control, he would be entitled to receive:
+We have a change of control agreement with Dr. Mueller, which was entered into in March 2003 and amended in February 2008 and December 2008, and amended and restated in February 2010.
+Under this agreement, if we terminate Dr. Mueller's employment without cause on a date within the 90 days prior to or the 12 months after a change of control or he terminates his employment within 30 days of an event giving rise to a right to terminate for good reason, subject to notice and cure provisions, and the event occurs on a date within the 90 days prior to or the 12 months after a change of control, he would be entitled to receive:

-Severance Payment: A) 100% of the sum of (i) his base salary at the time of termination and (ii) his target bonus for the year in which his employment is terminated
+Severance Payment: A) The sum of Dr. Mueller's (i) base salary and (ii) target bonus for the year in which his employment is terminated